 Synchronize the rate of the oscillator to subdivisions of the current tempo.

 Send out a trigger pulse at a given rate.
 The rate can be that of the other oscillator or a clock subdivision of the current tempo.
 You can still use the fine tuning control.

 Control the depth (output volume) of the oscillator.
 This is also used to control the depth of internal modulation between oscillators.

 Control the phase offset of the oscillator.
 Modulating the phase of a square wave produces an effect similar to pulse width modulation (PWM).

 Adjust the glide (portamento) time of the oscillator.
 The maximum time can be adjusted (up to 120 seconds) in the settings.

-Each oscillator has its own dedicated ADSR envelope generator, which can be used to modulate the amplitude to varying degrees.
+Each oscillator has its own dedicated ADSR envelope generator, which can be used to modulate the amplitude and frequency to varying degrees.
 The maximum time for attack, decay, and release can be configured in the Settings.

 Sets the duration of the attack phase.

 Sets the duration of the release phase.